 The connection is established using a connection using AWS IAM credentials:

 or through the credentials file of the AWSCLI.

 The Hackolade process for reverse-engineering of Amazon Redshift databases includes the execution of DDL DESCRIBE statements to discover schemas, tables, columns and their data types.
 If JSON is detected in SUPER columns, Hackolade performs statistical sampling of records followed by probabilistic inference of the JSON document schema.

-For more information on Snowflake in general, please consult the website.
+For more information on Amazon Redshift in general, please consult the website.